AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 ```
 The column names are expected to match column names of table `tablename` as defined in the respective workflow.
 Non-matching columns are ignored.
 The selected table columns are saved as separate TBranches with the same names as the corresponding table columns.
 If `columns` is not specified then all table columns are saved.

 `file` finally specifies the base name of the file the tables are saved to.
 The actual file name is `file`.root.
 If `file` is not specified the default file name is used.
-The default file name can be set with the command line option `--res-file`.
-However, if `res-file` is missing then the default file name is set to `AnalysisResults_trees`.
+The default file name can be set with the command line option `--aod-writer-resfile`.
+However, if `aod-writer-resfile` is missing then the default file name is set to `AnalysisResults_trees`.

 ##### Dangling outputs
 The `aod-writer-keep` option also accepts the string "dangling" (or any leading sub-string of it).
 In
 this case all dangling output tables are saved.
 For the parameters `tree`, `columns`, and
 `file` the default values ([see table below](#priorities)) are used.

-#### --ntfmerge
+#### --aod-writer-ntfmerge

-`ntfmerge` specifies the number of time frames which are merged into a given folder `TF_x`.
-By default this value is set to 1. `x` is incremented by 1 at every `ntfmerge` time frame.
+`aod-writer-ntfmerge` specifies the number of time frames which are merged into a given folder `TF_x`.
+By default this value is set to 1. `x` is incremented by 1 at every `aod-writer-ntfmerge` time frame.

-#### --res-file
+#### --aod-writer-resfile

-`res-file` specifies the default base name of the results files to which tables are saved.
+`aod-writer-resfile` specifies the default base name of the results files to which tables are saved.
 If in any of the `DataOutputDescriptors` the `file` value is missing it will be set to this default value.

 #### --aod-writer-json